juliocpmelo/cpp_programming_examples/ncurses/README.md

 `configure: error: cannot find install-sh or install.sh <folders with spaces>`

-Which means you are using spaces in some of the folders, just move them to <folders_with_spaces> using underline or remove the spaces if you like.
+Which means you are using spaces in some of the folders, just move them from <folders with spaces> to <folders_with_underscores> or remove the spaces if you like/can.

 ## Notes about replit